YockaFlocka/semantic-html/README.md

 - GIVEN a webpage meet accessability standards
 - WHEN I view the source code
 - THEN I find semantic HTML elements
+- WHEN I view the image elements
+- THEN I find accessible alt attributes
+- WHEN I view the title
+- THEN I find a descriptive title
+- WHEN I view the navigation element
+- THEN I update the CSS stylesheet
+- WHEN I view the heading attributes
+- THEN they fall in sequential order

 ## Assets